Back to all posts

 Yes, for some trips.
 Not for every trip.

-Roma Norte is still one of CDMX’s most practical neighborhoods for a first stay: cafes, restaurants, parks, transit, coworking, nightlife, galleries, and walkability are all close.
-If you have one month in Mexico City and want the easiest landing, it makes sense that Roma appears on your shortlist.
+Roma Norte is still one of CDMX’s easiest neighborhoods for a first stay: cafes, restaurants, parks, transit, coworking, nightlife, galleries, and walkability are all close.
+If you have one month in Mexico City and want the simplest landing, it makes sense that Roma appears on your shortlist.

 Consider Roma Norte if: